 Saving money is a big hobby of mine, especially when the holidays roll around.
 One specific holiday that I have noticed is super expensive is Easter.
 I have worked hard to narrow down the costs of Easter.
-Here are my tips, feel free to use them the next time you need to fill up a few Easter baskets.
+From all the decorations to desserts, here are my tips.
+Use these the next time you need to fill up a few Easter baskets.

 Buy the candy during sales

 Candy goes fast when it comes to holidays.
-One way you can save money is to buy the candy during sales.
+One way you can save money is to buy candy during sales.
 Even if it is earlier than you would like, buy the candy early.
 The good thing about candy is that it lasts for a while!
 It won’t go bad and you will save a ton of money by buying it while it’s on sale.
+Also, when it's on sale you may be able to get rebates from shopping apps so be sure to use all the apps available to you to get the lowest possible price.

 Don’t buy the Easter grass